uholeschak/ediabaslib/docs/Replace_Elm327_Wifi_Mini_Firmware.md

 ## Step1: Program the ESP8266ex Soc
 * Connect your Usb to serial (take care ESP8266ex is not 5v tolerant!) to U0RXD (connects to TX), U0TXD (connects to RX) and GND
 * Connect GPIO0 to GND (this forces the ESP8266ex into bootloader on next bootup)
-* Connect MCLR to GND to force the PIC18F in high-Z
+* Connect MCLR to GND to force the PIC18F in high-Z (you could also use the PicKit programmer to keep the processor in reset)
 * Power the Elm327 adapter
 * Flash ESP-link firmware to the ESP8266ex using the instructions for 8Mbit/1MByte flash from [ESP-link serial flashing](https://github.com/jeelabs/esp-link/blob/master/FLASHING.md#initial-serial-flashing)
 * Command line for flashing: `python.exe esptool.py --port COMX --baud 460800 write_flash -fs 1MB -ff 40m 0x00000 boot_v1.X.bin 0x01000 user1.bin 0xfc000 esp_init_data_default.bin 0xfe000 blank.bin`